cs-zhang/ocp4-upi-sno/README.md

 The `bastion` is used to setup required services and require to be able to run as root.
 The SNO node need o have the static IP assigned with internet access.

 ## Bastion setup
+The bastion's `SELINUX` has to be set to `permissive` mode, otherwise ansible playbook will fail, to do it open file `/etc/selinux/config` and set `SELINUX=permissive`.

 We will use PXE for SNO installation, that requires the following services to be configured and run:
 - DNS -- to define `api`, `api-int` and `*.apps`
 - DHCP -- to enable PXE and assign IP to SNO node